freeman1216/badhal/README.md

 - Startup (`startup_stm32f411ceu6.c`) - startup file, plain and simple
 - Simple linker script (`stm32f411ceu6.ld`)

-Most of the drivers dont support full range of features yet, they will be implemented as needed.
+Most of the drivers don’t cover every feature yet—just what I needed for my projects.
 ## How to use it
 1. Include the header in your project.
 2. If a driver has a `_IMPLEMENTATION` define, enable it in **one C file**, or use it statically: